ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr7/river-of-dark-dreams.md

   - Partially eaten by cattle.
 - Cotton went to market in a 'reckless' way: rafts often were not careful with the luggage and ruined cotton.

+*Page 270 (excerpt p.15)*
+- Even if cotton was stowed in the hold of a ship, it could be delayed by low water and miss the high prices of the season.

 #### Paper Packaging to Address Physical Vulnerabilities
 *Page 265 (excerpt p.12)*
 - Much of factor business involved encasing bales of cotton in a protective coating.